 Gambling Harms awareness training:

-Interested and eligible applicants are invited to attend a Gambling Harms awareness training session with partners Chapter One on Monday 2 February in-person at St Thomas Centre, Ardwick.
-Please register here.
+Interested applicants are invited to attend a Gambling Harms awareness training session with Chapter One on Monday 16 March, in-person at St Thomas Centre, Ardwick.
+Please register here

-This training is compulsory for successful groups so we encourage you to attend, but if you are not able to make this date other opportunities will be made available.
+This training is compulsory for successful groups so we encourage you to attend, but if you are not able to make this date please see online options below to attend:

 | Attachment | Size |